ironhack-labs/lab-canvas-hangman/README.md

 ### Prototypes properties

-- `_getWrod()`.
+- `getWord()`.
 Returns a random word from our array `words`.
 - `checkIfLetter`.
-This function should check if the key the user type is a letter.
+This function should check if the key the user has typed is a letter.
-- `_checkClickedLetters`.
-Checks if the pressed letter already pressed and return `true` if it was not or `false` in the opposite case.
+- `checkClickedLetters`.
+Checks if the pressed letter has already been pressed and returns true if it was not or false in the opposite case.
-- `_checkGameOver`.
+- `checkGameOver`.
 Returns a bolean value, `true` if the users lose, and `false` in any other case.
-- `_checkWinner`.
+- `checkWinner`.
 Check if the users win and return a boolean value.
-- `_addCorrectLetter`.
-Adds to `guessedLetter` variable, the letter that was pressed.
-Also, should checks if the users win.
+- `addCorrectLetter`.
+Adds to the `guessedLetter` variable the letter that was pressed.
+Also, it should check if the user wins.
-- `_addWrongLetter`.
-Should substrac one from the variable `errorsLeft` and check if the game is over.
+- `addWrongLetter`.
+Should subtract one from the variable `errorsLeft` and check if the game is over.

 ## 2. Second Iteration: Draw in Canvas

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_3e1e1919b29ba77e77cdcec2ed7b92c5.png)

 Now we need to start drawing the hangman in order to finish our game!
-As we say, we will do it in a different file separating it from the logic.
+As we said, we will do it in a different file separating it from the logic.

 Let´s create a constructor `HangmanCanvas` and store in a variable our `canvas`.
 After storing it, we should get the context.
 Remember `getContext('2d')`.
 We also want to store in a variable the secret word.